3 min read

 • your personal Clearing number

-• your A Level, AS, GCSE and/or equivalent results
+• your A Level, AS, GCSE /or equivalent results

 Have all the important information you need close by, so you can find it quickly.

-If you're an international student, you’ll only have a UCAS number if you originally applied to study in the UK through UCAS – the Universities and Colleges Admissions Service.
-If you have a unique Clearing ID, they’ll ask for this, too.
-But you’ll only receive a Clearing ID if you applied through UCAS but are not holding any university offers.
+If you're an international student, you’ll only have a UCAS number if you originally applied to study in the UK through UCAS.
+You’ll only receive a Clearing ID if you applied through UCAS but are not holding any university offers.

-The ID numbers help our admissions staff look up your details, but don’t worry if you don’t have these – our advisers will still be able to guide you through the application process.
+The ID number helps our Admissions staff look up your details, but don’t worry if you don’t have this – our advisers will still be able to guide you through the application process.

-Do you need a personal statement for Clearing?
+Do I need a personal statement for Clearing?

 Many Admissions teams recommend you have your personal statement to hand for Clearing.